-If the End Grade is insufficient (lower than a 6.0), or the Final Essay is lower than 5.5, there is a possibility of retaking the 60% of the Final Essay.
+If the End Grade is insufficient (lower than a 6.0), or the Final Report is lower than 5.5, there is a possibility of retaking the 75% of the Final Report.

-Students who score an overall insufficient grade for the course, are allowed to resubmit a reworked version of the Final Essay.
-The deadline for resubmission is 10 working days after receiving the grade for the essay and subsequent feedback.
-In case of resubmission of the essay, the final grade for the essay will be lowered as a consequence of the longer process of completion
+Students who score an overall insufficient grade for the course, are allowed to resubmit a reworked version of the Final Report.
+The deadline for resubmission is 10 working days after receiving the grade for the report and subsequent feedback.
+In case of resubmission of the report, the final grade for the report will be lowered as a consequence of the longer process of completion.

 Retaking a passing grade